Giants vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

+- When playing as moneyline favorites with odds of -120 or shorter, San Francisco has a 29-26 record (winning 52.7% of its games).

+- The Giants have a 54.5% chance to win this game based on the moneyline's implied probability.

-- San Francisco and its opponents have gone over the total this season in 48 of its 114 opportunities.
+- San Francisco has combined with opponents to go over the total 48 times this season for a 48-62-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!